god-Krico/EE782-Project/README.md

 # Install all necessary packages
 pip install torch torchvision timm matplotlib scikit-learn tqdm pillow tensorboard
 ```
+All the codes would also run if you do not have CUDA integration.
+It would instead use the CPU but would take longer to train.

 ### 2. Prepare the Dataset